 Image courtesy of Wikipedia.

 The Minnesota chapter of DOCOMOMO US is a local chapter of a national non-profit organization which strives to educate the public about Modernism.
 The organization also advocates for the preservation of Modern architecture and urban design that may be in jeopardy.
 DOCOMOMO stands for the DOcumentation and COnservation of buildings of the MOdern Movement.
 DOCOMOMO US MN is a relatively new face on the local preservation scene.
 At only three years old, the group has already hosted a number of events for local Modernist enthusiasts, including tours of local churches and homes, and most recently, the Visual Acoustics screening.
-The next event will be their annual summer party in June.
 Look for more information on upcoming events on their webpage or their Facebook page.
 The group hopes to strengthen its relationships with fellow preservation groups, including the Preservation Alliance, and to expand the number of events it hosts each year.

 - Jennie Eukel